 Principles of fire dynamics, heat transfer and thermodynamics are combined with a general knowledge of automatic detection and suppression systems to analyze fire protection requirements for generic industrial hazards.
 Topics covered include safety separation distances, plan layout, hazard isolation, smoke control, warehouse storage and flammable-liquid processing and handling.
 Historic industrial fires influencing current practice on these topics are also discussed.
-4360 Advanced Safety and Fire Problems (3-3-1) Prerequisite: Senior standing.

-Selected problems in the fire and hazards fields, occupational safety, occupational health and industrial security area.
-Research of state-of-the-art technologies to prevent or correct such problems.
-Development of computer software to simulate selected hazard conditions.
+4360 Advanced Safety and Fire Problems (3-2-1) Prerequisite: A grade of C or better in ENGR 3310, ENGR 3345, ENGR 4411, and ENGR 4411 or ENGR 4420 can be taken as a corequisite Laboratory fee: \$15.
+This is a capstone course for students majoring in FPET.
+Students will work on comprehensive projects related to selected fire related problems and conduct research in state-of-the-art technologies to prevent or correct such problems.
+Students will utilize computer software to simulate selected hazard conditions.
+The project work will be evaluated by a formal written report and an oral presentation dealing with the application of fire protection and/or analysis.
 4370 Human Factors in Fire and Safety (3-3-0) Prerequisite: Junior standing and declared major.
 Case study of the influence of human behavior in life losses during hazardous situations.
 Cases include flood, tornado, fire, and explosions.
 4375 Security of Computing Systems (3-3-0) Prerequisite: ENGR 1400.